 Communicate effectively with individuals from diverse socioeconomic, educational and cultural backgrounds;

 Effectively operate a computer and other standard office equipment;

 Exercise good judgment and confidentiality in maintaining critical and sensitive information;

 Follow oral and written directions;

-Two years of experience in the maintenance of financial records, including experience in one or more of the following areas; accounts payable, accounts receivable, payroll, trial balance, journal voucher preparation, ledger control.
+Associates degree, preferably including or supplemented by courses in accounting or financial record keeping and 1 years of experience in one or more of the following areas: accounts payable, accounts receivable, payroll, trial balance, journal voucher preparation, ledger control; OR